-What Nerd Street Gamers’ ‘re-seed’ funding round says about the future of esports
+What Nerd Street’s ‘re-seed’ funding round says about the future of esports

 Navigating controversy

-Founded in 2011, Nerd Street Gamers is an esports infrastructure business.
+Founded in 2016, Nerd Street is an esports infrastructure business.
 At the time of its most recent funding round in 2021, which valued the company at $65 million, the company’s focus was building and operating esports arenas, as well as producing live events and operating competitive gaming leagues for publishers such as Riot Games and its titles “Valorant” and “Wild Rift.”

-Last year, Nerd Street found itself at the center of a scandal when reports surfaced that the company had failed to pay the participants of some of its “Valorant” esports events — a situation that CEO John Fazio blamed on several of Nerd Street’s commercial deals falling through, including a partnership with the doomed cryptocurrency exchange FTX
+Last year, Nerd Street found itself at the center of a scandal when reports surfaced that the company had failed to pay the participants of some of its “Valorant” esports events — a situation that CEO John Fazio blamed on several of Nerd Street’s commercial deals falling through, including a partnership with the doomed cryptocurrency exchange FTX.

 Despite calls for the company to shut down from some industry observers, Nerd Street resolved the situation by taking a loan from Riot Games to compensate players and talent, which the company now says it has paid in full.